Blog

 13. Principle

-Principle for Mac lets you create dazzling interactions and eye-catching animations, giving you prototypes that go beyond dull static representations.
+Principle for Mac creates dazzling interactions and eye-catching animations, bringing life to prototypes that go beyond dull static representations.

 With multiple artboards, a timeline-based animation builder, and the ability to import Figma design files, Principle stands out because it pays special attention to motion — whether it be for interactions, quick animations, a multi-screen app flow, or whatever your imagination can think up.